Portal Settings

 SMTP Mail Sending Server Setting; [click]

-to change; You will get a list of available SMTP Servers to use for sending mail - these SMTP Server Profiles need to be setup in Workspace or DevOps Portal.
+to change; You will get a list of available SMTP Servers to use for sending mail - these SMTP Server Profiles can be managed in DevOps Portal for Private/Kubernetes Runtimes or via the button [Manage project SMTP servers]

 Staging information: date+time last published and the configured hostnames; [click]